sysdiglabs/terraform-aws-secure-for-cloud/examples-internal/use-cases-reuse-resources/single-existing-cloudtrail.md

 - [X] pre-existing resources
   - [X] cloudtrail
   - [ ] k8s cluster we want to use to deploy Sysdig for Cloud workload
-  - [ ] pre-existing ECS Cluster/VPC/Subnet we want to use to deploy Sysdig for Cloud workload
+  - [ ] ecs cluster/vpc/subnet we want to use to deploy Sysdig for Cloud workload

 **Sysdig Secure For Cloud Features**